 - If you just don’t like spiders but aren’t really scared of them, you can try catching them in an inverted glass/jar, quickly slipping a piece of thick paper under it to trap the insect and finally releasing it a considerable distance away from home

-- Put the lights out, whether it is inside or outside your home, to prevent spiders from feasting on their favourite snack: bugs.
+- Put the lights out, whether it is inside or outside your home, to prevent spiders from feasting on their favorite snack: bugs.
 This is because bugs get attracted to light, and where there are bugs, there’ll always be spiders.
-In case you need the indoor light, use yellow sodium vapour lights, opaque shades/filters or a dark red night light and make your home less attractive to these insects
+In case you need the indoor light, use yellow sodium vapor lights, opaque shades/filters, or a dark red night light and make your home less attractive to these insects

 - Sound vibrations are known to drive spiders away.
 These insects usually tend to make their homes in low-traffic and quiet spaces where there aren’t many fresh smells.
 Loud vibrations trigger the feeling of anger and fear of predators among them, and they flee.
 Turn on some music the next time you see a spider!